pimarc/pms50-gns530/readme.md

 TCAS data is disabled if your own aircraft is below 500ft AGL.

 # Change log
+## V 1.0.26 (dev not released)
+- bugfix: procedure map now updated only when needed (save fps)
+- bugfix: weather radar and/or nexrad modes not updated correctly when switching between maps.
+- bugfix: METAR menu may freeze the game.
 ## V 1.0.25
 - Fixed the CTD map issue when more than 4 maps
 - GNS430 map is back in dual configuration (Cessna 172)